ga-wdi-lessons/rails-features-U-partials/readme.md

 end
 ```

-### Build edit form view
+### Build Edit Form View

-If I refresh the page again I get another new error 😄!
+Let's refresh the page.
+Another new error!

 ![missing template](images/missing_template.png)

-Create a new file `app/views/todos/edit.html.erb` and copy existing `new` form to build the edit form view.
+Create a new file `app/views/todos/edit.html.erb` and copy the existing `new` form into here.
 Then add a title to both to help distinguish the two apart.

 ```html
 <h2>Edit</h2>
 ```

-### You do: Doc dive! - Form Helpers (10 min)
+### You Do: Doc Dive - Form Helpers (10 minutes)

 Read [form helpers](http://guides.rubyonrails.org/form_helpers.html#helpers-for-generating-form-elements) from 1.3 _Helpers for Generating Form Elements_ to 2.4 _PATCH, PUT, or DELETE_

-Try to write down answers to the following questions:
+Try to write down answers to the following questions...

-Q. What is a form helper?
+- What is a form helper?

-Q. How is the key used in params controlled?
+- How is the key used in params controlled?

-Q. What are the long and short styles of invoking `form_for`?
+- What are the long and short styles of invoking `form_for`?
 Is there an advantage to one or the other?

-Q. Why did we not have to specify the method for the new & edit forms?
+- Why did we not have to specify the method for the new & edit forms?

-### Controller update -patch/update (5 min)
+### Add Update to Controller (5 minutes)

-If I try submitting the form now I'll again get the `Unknown action` error, this time for the `update action`.
-To fix it I need to add the appropriate controller action:
+If we try submitting the form now we'll again get the `Unknown action` error, this time for `update`.
+To fix it, we need to add the appropriate controller action...

-The private method `todo_params` we created is called '[Strong Params](http://edgeguides.rubyonrails.org/action_controller_overview.html#strong-parameters)' and it prevents [mass assingment attacks](https://en.wikipedia.org/wiki/Mass_assignment_vulnerability)

 ```rb
 def update